KURANDA

 Kuranda is known as the "village in the rainforest", a charming, romantic little mountain town, surrounded by World Heritage listed rainforest, and just 40 minutes drive from Cairns.
 It's a cool retreat from the heat and humidity of the coast, and the vibrant main street is packed with colourful markets of all kinds.
 But they say life's a journey, not a destination, and getting to Kuranda is half the fun!

+Close up of Kuranda Scenic Railway, in Tropical North Queensland.
 Very few travellers visit Tropical North Queensland without making a trip to Kuranda.
 It's an ideal day trip from Cairns, or there's a range of tranquil hideaways in and around the town if you choose to stay longer.
 Kuranda's town centre is easy to negotiate on foot.
 Just pick up a visitors' guide and map at the Skyrail terminal or Kuranda Scenic Railway station when you arrive.
 The main street is just a five minute walk from the Skyrail and KSR stations, but it is uphill so if it's hot (or you're just feeling lazy) take advantage of the shuttle buses waiting at both stations.

+The mighty Barron Falls, located in Kuranda, Tropical North Queensland, during the wet season.
 Kuranda is a sleepy little town that has become a buzzing tourist destination.
 It has undergone extensive development over recent years but has kept the feel of a typical North Queensland town.
 The town itself is most popular for its huge range of markets, selling everything from fresh locally grown produce to fine arts and crafts, didgeridoos and boomerangs, jewellery, hemp products, and of course the ubiquitous fluffy koalas and tacky t-shirts.
-Gift shopping has never been easier!Apart from the shopping, Barron Gorge is only a few minutes away, with views of the spectacular Barron River Falls.
-During the wet season, when the area receives over 80 percent of its annual rainfall, the Barron Falls are positively thunderous.
+Gift shopping has never been easier!

 Accommodation in Kuranda caters for all sized families and budgets.
 The style of accommodation has been largely influenced by Kuranda's eco-town philosophy.
 There's no shortage of dining options in Kuranda either, with a large number of restaurants and cafes nestled in and around the main street.